Never-Studio/never-parser-HTML/README.md

 # js-never-parser
-A js parser for parsing websites into annotated text.
+A js parser for parsing websites into annotated text yb executing it inside their context.
 Features:
 - removes occluded elements
 - parses shadowDOM